StrangeRanger/bash-style-guide/docs/guidelines/aesthetics.md

 echo "Script finished."
 ```

 **Explanation**: In this example, a single blank line separates the add and subtract functions.
-Double blank lines are used before the `echo "Starting the script..."` line, signifying a transition from function definitions to the main execution block of the script.
+Two blank lines are used before the `echo "Starting the script..."` line, signifying a transition from function definitions to the main execution block of the script.
 This approach keeps the script well-organized and easy to follow.

 ///

 ## Comments

 Comments are essential for explaining script functionality and enhancing long-term usability.
-Effective commenting practices ensure scripts are accessible and easily understood by new developers or future maintainers.
+Effective commenting practices ensure scripts are easily understood by new developers or future maintainers.
 While similar to previous guidelines, comments have a few additional considerations depending on their context.

 /// admonition | General Guidelines
     type: info